rekium-communities/scripts/README.md

-TODO

-[] UPDATE DOCS

 # Scripts

-Scripts used to ping services using bash
+Scripts used to check service status using bash.

 ## How to use